-The second group of three rows shows the results of simulations with smaller $\beta = 0.5$ .
+The second group of three rows shows the results of simulations with smaller $\beta=0.5$ .
 This makes the estimation of the covariate effect more challenging.
-Indeed when n = 2000 the classification in blocks and the point estimate are imprecise, as indicated by the ARI.
-When we increase the network size to n = 5000 and n = 10000, the accuracy of the point estimates improve significantly.
+Indeed when n=2000 the classification in blocks and the point estimate are imprecise, as indicated by the adjusted Rand index (ARI).
+When we increase the network size to n=5000 and n=10000, the accuracy of the point estimates improves significantly.
 This example shows that our approach is extremely useful in very large networks, where VEM may become computationally impractical.